-The Board has established and mandated a number of permanent standing committees to perform specific work on its behalf in various key areas affecting the business of the Group.
+The Board has established and mandated several permanent standing committees to perform specific work on its behalf in various key areas affecting the business of the Group.

-Each committee operates according to Board-approved terms of reference, which are regularly reviewed and updated where necessary.
-With the exception of the executive committee, an independent non-executive director chairs each committee and is appointed by the Board.
+Each committee operates according to Boardapproved terms of reference, which are regularly reviewed and updated where necessary.
+Apart from the executive committee, an independent non-executive director chairs each committee and is appointed by the Board.

-Each committee chairman participates in setting the committee agenda, and reporting to the Board.
+Each committee chairman participates fully in setting the committee agenda and reporting back to the Board and the following Board meeting.
 As mandated by the individual committee's terms of reference, each committee chairman attends the AGM and is available to respond to shareholder questions on committee activities.